 A number of youth hostels provide accommodation exclusively to foreigners.
 The rates are quite reasonable ranging from Rs.3000 ( $30 a day).
 Accommodation cheap than this is also available in bigger and smaller cities.
 It is recommended to stay in reputable hotels to avoid unwanted situations.

-Most popular hill stations in Pakistan have 4 to 5-star hotels where average rooms are available around $70/night.
+Most popular hill stations in Pakistan have 4 to 5-star hotels where average rooms are available for around $70/night.
 These hotels can be booked using booking.com, Agoda or through local travel agents.
 The best is to contact hotels directly to get the daily special rates.